 Where to Eat in Ait Ben Haddou

-Ouarzazate is also called the Gate to the Desert as it’s bordering the beginning of the desert region in the southern part of Morocco.
+Ouarzazate is also called the Gate to the Desert, as it borders the beginning of the desert region in the southern part of Morocco.

-Atlas Studios does not show an online address but here is the map to get you to Atlas Studios.
-It’s open from 8:15 to 6:45 daily except for Monday when it closes at 6 p.m.
-I was unable to find any official information from Atlas Studios, but did read that the cost is 50 MAD ($5.25 USD).
+Atlas Studios does not show an online address, but here is the map to get you to Atlas Studios.
+It’s open from 8:15 to 6:45 daily except for Monday, when it closes at 6 p.m.
+I was unable to find any official information from Atlas Studios but did read that the cost is 50 MAD (around $4.75 USD).

-The Museum of Cinema is located on Avenue Mohammed V, Ouarzazate 45000, Morocco and it’s open from 8 to 6 daily.
-Like with Atlas Studios, I did not find a website for the Museum of Cinema but did see it noted that the cost is 20 MAD ($2.10 USD).
+The Museum of Cinema is located on Avenue Mohammed V, Ouarzazate 45000, Morocco, and it’s open from 8 to 6 daily.
+Like with Atlas Studios, I did not find a website for the Museum of Cinema but did see it noted that the cost is 20 MAD (just under $2 USD).

 Another interesting place to check out is La Caravana des Epices, the paradise of senses.
 We met Herboriste Ismael, who received several years of training to help people with herbal medicines.
 Herbal and natural products are very popular in Morocco overall, and I did notice a few other similar shops as we toured the country.